 Other things that you can get as a punishment would be community service, Caltrans, the VIP program which is a one-day seminar put on by Mothers Against Drunk Driving.
 They can also have you do the hospital and morgue program, and of course, jail is available on a first offense up to six months in the county jail.

 They take these cases seriously because you’re driving with a very heavy vehicle and you have the ability to injure or even kill people.
 So, once you start using alcohol and driving, that’s when the courts feel like they need to get involved – take the bull by the horns – and punish you and put in precautionary measures against you so that you can’t hurt anybody or yourself in the future.

-What Is Your Best Strategy Moving Forward If You Have A Van Nuys DUI Case?
+Best Strategy If You Have A Van Nuys DUI Case

 If you have a DUI case in Van Nuys court, you want to get the best resolution.
 You want to make the best decision and the way you do that is to hire the best attorney – someone who has done these cases before, knows the prosecutors, knows the location, knows the judge’s tendencies and knows what it takes to get you a result that you’re happy with under the circumstances of your Van Nuys DUI case.